Greece seeks new EU loan deal in race to avert collapse

 "ADMISSION OF IMPOTENCE"

-France, which has tried to mediate between Athens and Berlin, nailed its colours to the mast on Wednesday, warning of the perils of a "Grexit".
+France, which has tried to mediate between Athens and Berlin, nailed its colors to the mast on Wednesday, warning of the perils of a "Grexit".

 Socialist Prime Minister Manuel Valls told parliament in Paris: "Keeping Greece in the euro and therefore in the heart of Europe and the EU is something of the utmost geostrategic and geopolitical importance."
 To let Greece go would be "an admission of impotence", he added.